‘Little Mermaid’ star Halle Bailey announces birth of her first child

 “The yearly April Fools prank from DDG once again,” another person wrote.

-DDG, who’s full name is Darryl Dwayne Granberry, Jr., shared the news about Halo on Instagram over the weekend, as well.
+DDG, whose full name is Darryl Dwayne Granberry, Jr., shared the news about Halo on Instagram over the weekend, as well.

 “My biggest blessing by far,” he wrote.
 “Never been so in love.
 Baby Halo.”